saitaiky/notebook/docs/docs/other/life-in-the-uk.md

   - **Adam Smith** laid the foundations for modern economics with his work on free markets in "The Wealth of Nations."
   - **David Hume** made significant contributions to philosophy, especially empiricism and skepticism.
   - **James Watt** improved the steam engine, powering the Industrial Revolution and fundamentally changing British society and economy.
+- In 1815, the French Wars ended with the defeat of the Emperor Napoleon by the Duke of Wellington at the **Battle of Waterloo**.

 ### The industrial Revolution (1760-1840)